rashedobaid/martini-build-pipeline-github/Readme.md

 - **Location**: `.github/workflows/deploy.yml`

 **Steps:**

 1. Uploads the Martini package using the `martini-upload-package-action` GitHub Action.
 2. Tests the deployment by sending an HTTP request to the Martini instance.

 **Secrets and Variables**:

 - `MARTINI_BASE_URL`: The base URL of the Martini instance.
+- `MARTINI_CLIENT_ID`: The Client ID of the Martini instance.
+If omitted, defaults to `TOROMartini`
+- `MARTINI_CLIENT_SECRET`: The Client Secret of the Martini instance
 - `MARTINI_USER_NAME` and `MARTINI_USER_PASSWORD`: Credentials for authentication.

 **Example Configuration**: